marc0cheung/YOLOv4_Detection_dnnOpenCV/Python/README.md

 ## Introduction

 The YOLO family of deep learning networks has been well received by the community.
 [AlexeyAB](https://github.com/AlexeyAB/darknet/) uses Darknet to implement YOLOv4, a target detection network with a good balance of speed and recognition rate.
-The OpenCV support for the DNN module makes it easy to read the neural network weights, architecture and other files, thus eliminating the slow detection rate of Darknet.
+The OpenCV support for the DNN module makes it easy to read the neural network weights, `.cfg` files and `.names` files, thus eliminating the slow detection rate of Darknet.

 This software is a real-time implementation of YOLOv4-Tiny network detection based on OpenCV-Python, PySide2.
 The training weights used are for a real-time detection model for remote controls, trained using Google Colab.